Select a dataset category among those listed above for regional dashboards and reports.

 The highest ten-year job growth is among Construction, and Professional & Business Services.

-The MSA, along with the rest of the Nation on average, saw growth above 5% from 2020 to 2021.
+The MSA, along with the rest of the Nation on average, saw growth well above 5% from 2020 to 2021.
 With high inflation in 2021, the Federal Reserve began raising interest rates to cool the economy.
-This could be part of the reason for GDP decline in the Des Moines Metro from 2021 to 2022, and below average GDP growth from 2022 to 2023.
+This could be part of the reason for GDP stagnation from 2021 to 2023.
+Interest rates began to decrease again in 2024, likely contributing to the greater increase from 2023 to 2024.

-The median household in the Des Moines Metro earns over $83K.
-Median income in the MSA surpasses the national average by roughly $5.9K, continuing a trend of higher median income since at least 2019.
+The median household in the Des Moines Metro earns over $86K.
+Median income in the MSA surpasses the national average by roughly $4.9K, continuing a trend of higher median income since at least 2020.

-Median household income grew by 1.2% from 2022 to 2023, faster than the year prior.
+Median household income grew by 3.5% from 2023 to 2024, faster than the year prior.
 Consistent growth in household income is a positive sign of the economy, in contrast to the up-and-down variation of GDP.